 The AGM resolved that the remuneration for the members of the Board of Directors shall be €1,000 per month, with the exception of its Chairman, whose remuneration shall be €2,000 per month.
 It was further resolved that the Board members shall be eligible to subscribe to stock options of option program 2014 I, according to the rules of which the Board members can be granted stock options for each full 12-month period as a Board member.
 Board members are also reimbursed reasonable travel expenses related to Board of Director’s duties.

 The AGM decided that the Auditor will be paid reasonable remuneration in accordance with its invoice approved by the company.

 The firm of authorized public accountants PricewaterhouseCoopers Oy was appointed Herantis Pharma Plc’s Auditor for the term ending at the closing of the next Annual General Meeting of shareholders, with Mr. Martin Grandell, APA, as the responsible auditor.

 Share based incentive program

-Herantis has five stock option programs: Stock option program 2010, Stock option program 2014 I, Stock option program 2014 II, Stock option program 2014 III, and Stock option program 2016 I, whereby stock options have been offered to senior employees of the company to increase their commitment toward long-term contribution to growing shareholder value.
-The essential details of the stock option programs are listed in the table below.
-More detailed information is provided on the company's web site at www.herantis.com .
+Herantis has three stock option programs: Stock option program 2010, Stock option program 2014 I, and Stock option program 2016 I, whereby stock options have been offered to senior employees of the company to increase their commitment toward long-term contribution to growing shareholder value.
+The main details of the stock option programs are listed in the table below.
+More detailed information is provided on the company’s web site at www.herantis.com.